ava-labs/avalanche-docs/docs/subnets/customize-a-subnet.md

 #### Trustless Mode

 It's possible to enable this precompile without an admin address.
-In this mode you can define a list of addresses that will receive native coins.
-This mode is useful for networks that requires one-time mint only without a trusted party.
+In this mode you can define a list of addresses that will receive an initial mint of the native coin when this precompile activates.
+This mode is useful for networks that require a one-time mint without specifying any allow listed or admin addresses with privileges to mint the native coin.
 To enable this mode, you need to specify a map of addresses with their corresponding mint amounts in `initialMint` field in your genesis or upgrade file:

 ```json
 {